ezerfernandes/util/README.md

 below.
 It guesses which files you might have meant, presents a menu to let you select which ones you actually meant, and then opens emacs buffers for those files.

-`autofile` is a utility for the MH mail system.
-It scans the current folder and applies a set of rules and actions to the mail it finds, reflining all the messages mathing certain patterns into certain target folders.

-`count` generates a report of the unique lines in the input, sorted by frequency of occurrence.

 `date-arith` takes an argument list like `2014-12-23 +12`, interprets `+12` as “plus 12 days”, and prints the resulting date in the same